 5. Voice-based technologies are gaining momentum

-Tech industries are moving towards a “voice-first” approach to achieve customer loyalty and satisfaction.
+Tech industries are moving towards a “voice-first” approach to achieving customer loyalty and satisfaction.

 Technology giants such as Apple, Google, and Amazon are competing over this niche at the moment.
 They are trying for you to have their devices in your home.
 Since winning that war for the consumer is the sure way to become their preferred service.